jpcoding/CSNotes/misc/wsl_ssh.md

 ## how to use wsl-ssh?

-1. Create a .bat file with the following line `C:\Windows\system32\wsl.exe bash -ic 'ssh %*'`
+1. Create a .bat file with the following line.
+Name it as wslssh.bat.

+`C:\Windows\system32\wsl.exe bash -ic 'ssh %*'`

+2. Use wslssh.bat.

+`.\wslssh.bat user@remote-machine`

 ## how to use wsl-ssh in vs code on windows?